Stjaertfena/lab-2-undoing-changes/README.md

   nothing to commit, working tree clean
   ```

-  ❓ **How does the outcome differ if you use `--soft`, `--hard` or `--mixed` (default when flag is omitted) when performing the `reset` action?**
+  ❓ **How does the outcome differ if you use `--soft`, `--hard` or `--mixed` when performing the `reset` action?**

+  ❓ **Which is the default flag?**

+  ❓ **Which flag is potentially destructive?**

+Congratulations, you have now completed the first part of this assignment! 🎉

 ### Rewriting a public history
-Consider the `super-cool-feature` branch.
-It has 5 commit and stems of `main`.
+Now consider the `super-cool-feature` branch also present in this repo.
+It has 5 commits and stems of `main`.
 However, the third commit (`super-cool-feature~3`) counting from the top contains an accidentally committed huge log file.
 Before this branch can be merged with `main` it needs to have the log file removed completely, to not bloat the repo for all eternity.

+HISTORY IMAGE

+What's different this time is that the branch about to be rewritten is already present on remote, also it's not the last commit that contains the error but an earlier commit.

-Your job is to clear the file from the branch (and repo) using an interactive rebase.
+Your job is to clear the file from the branch using an interactive rebase and update both the **local** and **remote** repos.

   1. Switch to `super-cool-feature` and verify you can see the [src/tmp.log](./src/tmp.log) file in your Working Tree.

   1. Rebase the branch on the same commit it already stems from, e.g. the `main` branch.
   ```
   $ git rebase main --interactive
   ```
   ![Rebase Prompt](./docs/rebase-prompt.png)

   In the "prompt" (which is in fact a temporary file), change from `pick` to `edit` infront of the offending commit.
 Save and close the "prompt".
-If you have not changed your default editor, this is most likely going to be [vi](https://en.wikipedia.org/wiki/Vi) or [vim](https://en.wikipedia.org/wiki/Vim_(text_editor))
+If you have not changed your default editor, this is most likely going to be [vi](https://en.wikipedia.org/wiki/Vi) or [vim](https://en.wikipedia.org/wiki/Vim_(text_editor)).

   1. Git has now dropped you on the offending commit.
 You can view the state either from `gitk` or using `git status`.
   ```
   $ git rebase main --interactive